Paradigms of Human Memory: Plot

 The study group is working on their final anthropology project in the library.
 Troy's (Donald Glover) former pet monkey, Annie's Boobs, steals a paintbrush and escapes into an air conditioning vent.
-Chang (Ken Jeong) follows Annie's Boobs and finds a trove of items stolen by the monkey, including Annie's (Alison Brie) missing pens that caused a heated argument earlier in the year.
+Chang (Ken Jeong) follows Annie's Boobs and finds a trove of stolen items, including Annie's (Alison Brie) missing pens that caused a heated argument earlier in the year.
 Some items remind them of their adventures throughout the year.

 They realize the year has had many unfortunate events, though Jeff (Joel McHale) and Britta (Gillian Jacobs) encourage them to look past those events.
 Abed (Danny Pudi) deduces that Jeff and Britta have been secretly hooking up for the past year.
 This angers the rest of the study group, who blame Jeff and Britta for the year's problems.
 The two retaliate by recalling events where each of the other group members behaved unscrupulously.
 Annie points out many romantic moments between her and Jeff despite his hook-ups with Britta; Jeff denies those moments were romantic by noting similar moments between Abed and Pierce (Chevy Chase).

-Overhearing the argument, Dean Pelton (Jim Rash) enters in a Carnival costume, and Jeff criticizes the Dean's frequent visits in ridiculous costumes.
-The Dean gets upset and leaves.
+Overhearing the argument, Dean Pelton (Jim Rash) enters in a Carnival costume, and Jeff criticizes the dean's frequent visits in ridiculous costumes.
+The dean gets upset and leaves.
 Shirley (Yvette Nicole Brown) begs the group to stop fighting, but Troy suggests they should let everything out now to prevent future arguments.
 Abed recalls several similar fights that failed to achieve the same goal.
 This leads Annie to conclude that the group will always be fighting.

 Resigned, the group completes the project.
 Before everyone can leave, Jeff delivers a speech intercut with his past speeches; he convinces everyone that the fighting will ultimately make the group stronger.
 Everyone hugs and makes up.
 The group agrees that Jeff and Britta can keep hooking up, causing both of them to quickly lose interest in each other.